We visited this long-established restaurant named Hokkyokusei (北極星) that is said to be the birthplace of Omurice.

 Though they have some branches, this head shop is far better than another branch because it.

+Mostly people think omuraisu’s rice is chicken rice with ketchup.
 Now, half-cooked egg is popular for omurice.
 But their egg of omurice is well-cooked.
 And the ketchup sauce having pickles is sour a bit.
 But this was the standard omurice that I used to eat when my childhood.
 It’s the tastes of my memory.

 By the way, omurice is cooked at home.
 It’s simple and easy.
 And inexpensive.